“…Do I dare

 For me, it will always be yes.

-I am Kristen Schneider, the seventeen-year old NASCAR blogger that wants nothing more than to move to North Carolina and flourish.
+I am Kristen Schneider, the seventeen-year-old NASCAR blogger that wants nothing more than to flourish.
 My writing, determination, and passion will get me there one day.
 I urge you to follow me on my journey, reading every article, piece, and rant along the way.